 Cannabis Dispensary Security

 Every dispensary must include an alarm and surveillance system that adheres to features mandated by state code.
 Since every inch of a dispensary – inside and out – must be covered by surveillance, some security systems can cost over $75,000.
 Some clients want upgrades that exceed the minimum requirements the state imposes and may add reinforced doors, access control at every doorway, bomb proof film on storefront glass, overhead security gates, and a specialized vault door.
 While these added protections are more costly, they provide the dispensary owners with security against theft of cash and valuable product.
+Another piece of dispensary security is the digital side: Cannabis IT Services.

 The vault is one of the more expensive features when building a cannabis dispensary.
 Deciding upon the right vault takes careful consideration and planning.
 There are three main ways to build a vault, each with different costs; prefabricated vault panels, solid masonry block, and metal stud framing sheathed with barrier mesh.
 If estimating all vaults at the same size, a prefabricated vault will be approximately $60,000, a masonry vault will cost approximately $40,000, and a metal stud/barrier mesh vault (if allowed) will run approximately $25,000.